Mapping to strengthen national collaboration on PhD courses in forest-based materials

 utbildningskonferens cropped

-During 2025, Treesearch conducted a national mapping of PhD-level courses within forest-based materials and forest industry processes.
-The aim is to provide a clear overview of the Swedish course landscape, identify knowledge gaps, and strengthen national coordination across universities.
+In 2025, Treesearch conducted a national mapping of PhD courses in materials from the forest and forest-industry processes.
+The purpose was to provide a comprehensive overview of the Swedish course offering, to generate input for identifying knowledge gaps, and to strengthen national coordination between higher education institutions.

-In total, 51 courses were identified at Swedish universities and research schools.
-While the course offering is broad, the results show that availability is unevenly distributed across the country and often dependent on individual initiatives and temporary projects.
-This creates risks for discontinuity and limits doctoral students’ ability to plan their studies.
+The mapping identified 51 courses at Swedish universities and doctoral schools.
+The results show that, despite a good breadth in the course offering, the courses are unevenly distributed across the country and are often dependent on individual initiatives and key persons.
+This risks creating a lack of continuity and limiting doctoral students’ ability to plan their education.

 “This mapping is an important step towards building a more long-term and coordinated course offering,”